codesardine/jde/README.md

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details
+* This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details.
+* Background images are under Creative Commons Zero license.

 ## Acknowledgments